 To learn more about these and other options, see Managing High Medical Debts.

-If you cannot settle the debt and it looks as if the creditor may pursue you for payment, then your good credit is going to take a hit anyway because a collection action will show up on your credit report.
-And if the provider sues you and gets a judgment, it can garnish your wages or take other collection action.
+If you can't settle the debt and it looks as if the creditor may pursue you for payment, then your good credit is going to take a hit anyway because a collection action will show up on your credit report.
+Also, if the provider sues you and gets a judgment, it can garnish your wages or take other collection action.